WA-Department-of-Agriculture/soils/README.md

 Project](https://wa-department-of-agriculture.github.io/soils/articles/project.html)
 to learn what goodies are bundled within `soils`.

-To view the article within RStudio, run the command `vignette("project", "soils")`.

 ## Parameterized Soil Health Reports

 This package can help you generate custom static `.docx` reports and